howtographql/howtographql/content/backend/typescript-apollo/3-a-simple-mutation.md

 ### Exercise

-If you want to practice writing more code with  Nexus and implementing GraphQL resolvers a bit more, here's an _optional_ challenge for you.
+If you want to practice writing more code with  Nexus and implementing GraphQL resolvers, here's an _optional_ challenge for you.
 Based on your current implementation, extend the GraphQL API with full CRUD functionality for the `Link` type.
 In particular, implement the queries and mutations that have the following definitions: